-Les Gets resort information - a general overview
+Les Gets resort guide - a general overview

 This is a traditional resort with real alpine charm that is only a short drive from Geneva airport yet links into the biggest inter linked ski area of Europe, The Portes du Soleil.
 The immediate ski area that links with Morzine is largely suited to beginners and intermediates and provides miles and miles of flattering cruisey runs with some goodish off-piste for the more adventurous.
 Les Gets is divided into two main skiing areas; the Chavannes Bowl, which has blues, reds and blacks aplenty and which also allows access to the rest of the Portes de Soleil area.
 The second main area is the Mont-Cheri, which will give access to some southern wide blue and red pistes and also a snowpark with jumps, rails and platforms.